Longitudinal Study of Learning Achievement of Students in the Autonomous Region in Muslim Mindanao

 - Understand explanatory influences on student outcomes, both across and within the two teaching contexts.

-Please visit the LearnARMM project website for details of the project team and for updates about the project.
+Please visit the LearnARMM project website for details of the project team and for more information about the project.

 - Dr Alvin Vista